linnilsupak/angular-form-comparison/README.md

 [in-progress]

 ## In Conclusion
-Model Driven Form have a friendly code structor which is easier for maintenance than template driven form.
++ Model Driven Form have a friendly code structure which is easier for maintenance than template driven form.
-And the Model Driven Form support the unit test too.
++ And the Model Driven Form support the unit test too.

 From this two points, you can see it is better to write in model driven form than template driven form.